restfb/restfb.github.io/_includes/documentation/fetching-multiple-objects.md

 }
 {% endhighlight %}

-Additional you may work with edges.
+Additionally, you may work with edges.
 If all `ids` have the requested edge you'll get the requested data.
-If one `id` misses this edge, you get an error instead.
+If one `id` is missing this edge, you'll get an error instead.

 {% highlight shell %}
 GET graph.facebook.com